- How are Villanova User ID’s and passwords created?

 All new passwords issued by Villanova will have the following guidelines:

-- At least 1 upper or lower case letter
+- At least 1 upper and lower case letter

 - At least 1 number